-This litigation fits precisely these circumstances.
-As state actors, Defendants have a generalized interest in carrying their legal obligations and in minimizing burdens on governmental employees and resources.
-They also must consider broader public policy concerns, including the need to maintain working relationships with federal officials.
+Proposed Intervenors meet this minimal burden here.
+As a government official, Officer Nago has a generalized interest in carrying out his office's legal obligations and in minimizing burdens on governmental employees and resources.
+He also must consider broader public policy concerns, including the need to maintain working relationships with federal officials.
 In contrast, Proposed Intervenors bring a distinct, particular interest to this litigation, making the existing representation inadequate: the perspective of civil rights groups whose sole commitment is to ensuring access to the ballot and individual voters whose own rights are at risk.
 See T-Mobile Northeast LLC v.
 Town of Barnstable, 969 F.3d 33, 40 (1st Cir.
 2020).
-There may be arguments and issues that Defendant may not raise that are critical to organizations like Common Cause and individual voters like Ms.

-Goldman and Ms. Fields.
+Defendant might not raise arguments and issues that are critical to Proposed Intervenors.
 For example, individual voters have a more direct injury than states under the Privacy Act for misuse of their personal data, especially given that the Privacy Act grants individuals an express right to bring suit.
 See 5 U.S.C. § 552a(g)(1)(D) ("Whenever an agency fails to comply with any other provision of this section . . . in such a way as to have an adverse effect on an individual, the individual may bring a civil action against the agency").
-As another example, courts have found a risk that considerations external to the issues presented by a case like this can motivate officials to pursue a settlement that could jeopardize the private information of Proposed Intervenors or of their members.
+As another example, courts have found that political considerations external to the legal issues presented by cases like this can motivate elections officials to pursue a settlement that could jeopardize the private information of Proposed Intervenors or their members.
 See Judicial Watch, Inc. v.
 Ill.
-State Bd. of Elections, No. 24-cv-1867, 2024 WL 3454706, at 5 (N.D.
+State Bd. of Elections, No. 24-C-1867, 2024 WL 3454706, at 5 (N.D.
 Ill.
-July 18, 2024) (allowing intervention in NVRA case and observing that "potential intervenors can cite potential conflicts of interests in future settlement negotiations to establish that their interests are not identical with those of a named party"); cf. Berger v.
-N.C.
-State Conf. of the NAACP, 597 U.S. 179, 198 (2022) (reversing denial of motion to intervene where North Carolina Board of Elections was "represented by an attorney general who, though no doubt a vigorous advocate for his clients' interests, is also an elected official who may feel allegiance to the voting public or share the Board's administrative concerns").
+July 18, 2024) (allowing intervention in NVRA case and observing that "potential intervenors can cite potential conflicts of interests in future settlement negotiations to establish that their interests are not identical with those of a named party"); cf. Berger, 597 U.S. at 198 (reversing denial of motion to intervene where board of elections was "represented by an attorney general who, though no doubt a vigorous advocate for his clients' interests, is also an elected official who may feel allegiance to the voting public or share the Board's administrative concerns").

 These diverging perspectives-between the government's general need to balance various considerations and Proposed Intervenors' personal and particular interest in the privacy of their own data-present a classic scenario supporting intervention.
 See, e.g., Am.
 Farm Bureau Fed'n v.
 EPA, 278 F.R.D.
 98, 110-11 (M.D.
 Pa.
-2011) (allowing public interest groups to intervene, "[b]ecause the EPA represents the broad public interest . . . not only the interests of the public interest groups").
+2011) (allowing public interest groups to intervene, "[b]ecause the EPA represents the broad public interest . . . not only the interests of the public interest groups"); Kobach, 2013 WL 6511874, at 4 (finding that applicants who had interests in protecting voter rights, particularly in minority and underprivileged communities, may have private interests that diverge from the public interest of an elections agency).
+Put simply, "the government's representation of the public interest may not be 'identical to the individual parochial interest' of a particular group just because 'both entities occupy the same posture in the litigation.'"
+Citizens for Balanced Use, 647 F.3d at 899 (internal citation omitted).
+Such is the case here.